tylertitsworth/5th-age-srd/Classes/Druid.md

 You can only have one beast aspect active at a time.
 Activating a beast aspect ends any other beast aspect you have active.

-_Initiate:_ Beast aspects are daily powers for you.
+_Initiate:_ Beast aspects are full recovery powers for you.
 When activating an aspect, you gain the initiate effect.

 _Adept, Master:_ Your beast aspects are Recharge 16+ after battle.
 When activating an aspect, you gain the adept effect.